mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Yang, Ceyuan, Zhirong Wu, Bolei Zhou, and Stephen Lin.
 "Instance localization for self-supervised detection pretraining."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 3987-3996.
 2021.
   - Propose a new self-supervised tasks : Instance Localization. [self-supervised task design]
   - Put image crop into another and try to predict using RPN!!

 1. Wang, Feng, and Huaping Liu.
 "Understanding the behaviour of contrastive loss."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 2495-2504.
 2021.
+  - Studies the impact of the temperature in loss function.

 # Semi-Supervised